Euharlee in Bartow County, Georgia — The American South (South Atlantic)

 Erected 2002 by Euharlee Historical Society.

 Location.
 34° 8.817′ N, 84° 56.017′ W. Marker is in Euharlee, Georgia, in Bartow County.
 Marker is on Covered Bridge Road SW ¼ mile south of Euharlee Road SW, on the right when traveling north.
+The cemetery is located between the Euharlee Baptist Church and the Euharlee Presbyterian Church.
 Touch for map.
-The cemetery is located between the Euharlee Baptist Church and the Euharlee Presbyterian Church.
 Marker is in this post office area: Kingston GA 30145, United States of America.
+Touch for directions.

 Regarding Black Pioneers Cemetery.
 The cemetery had been abandoned and forgotten until 2002, when it was rediscovered and restored by members of the Euharlee Historical Society.

 Also see . . .
 Euharlee's Black Pioneers Cemetery.
 Details are covered in the Wikipedia entry.
 (Submitted on June 17, 2012, by David Seibert of Sandy Springs, Georgia.)

 Credits.
 This page was last revised on March 8, 2019.
 It was originally submitted on June 14, 2012, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 597 times since then and 20 times this year.
 Photos: 1, 2, 3, 4. submitted on June 14, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.